emacs-vs/cognitive-complexity/README.md

 ### ❓ How to add an analysis rules?

-When adding a new analysis rules, add the analysis definition function to `codemetrics.el` itself near where the other rules functions live and then add the parser to `codemetrics-rules.el` file.
-Finally, if you are adding support for a new language, remember to add it to the `codemetrics-rules` variable.
+When adding a new analysis rules, add the analysis definition function to `cognitive-complexity.el` itself near where the other rules functions live and then add the parser to `cognitive-complexity-rules.el` file.
+Finally, if you are adding support for a new language, remember to add it to the `cognitive-complexity-rules` variable.

-When creating a new parser, name it `codemetrics-rules-<language>`.
+When creating a new parser, name it `cognitive-complexity-rules-<language>`.

-When creating a new analysis function, name it `codemetrics-rules-<language>-<feature>` or something similar.
+When creating a new analysis function, name it `cognitive-complexity-rules-<language>-<feature>` or something similar.

 #### 🔍 Where can I look for tree-sitter node?